Oracle1983/Ai6-Challenge-2018/README.md

 ## Conclusion and Future Work

-The model achieved a highest overall accuracy of 93.75% and the predictive performance of the classes are as follows:
+The model achieved a 100% accuracy on the test set and highest overall accuracy of 93.75% on the validation set.
+The predictive performance of the classes for the validation set are as follows:
 - Doctor Acc:90.48%
-- Nurse Acc:88.89%
+- Nurse Acc:91.67%%
 - Patient Acc:97.44%

 Considering the reasonable accuracy of the model, the author suggests its deployment in the areas of potential applications (gathered from feedback from clinicians and nurses):